sarahc-dev/CV/README.md

   <div>
     <a href="#-about-me">About Me</a> |
     <a href="#-projects">Projects</a> |
-    <a href="#-tech-stack">Tech Stack</a> |
     <a href="#-soft-skills">Soft Skills</a> |
     <a href="#-experience">Experience</a> |
     <a href="#-education">Education</a> |
-    <a href="#-hobbies-&-interests">Hobbies & Interests</a>
+    <a href="#-hobbies--interests">Hobbies & Interests</a>
   </div>
 </div>

 ## 👩🏼‍💻 About Me

 With over 15 years experience in financial services, I worked as a contracted analyst for a Big 4 consulting firm providing specialist solutions for complex large scale remediation projects.
 Driven by a passion for problem solving and a desire to combine technical knowledge with creative, innovative solutions, I am now eagerly poised to pivot my career into the exciting world of software development.
+I was looking for a career change into something I truly had a passion for and, although the journey here has not been linear, I can say I have found that.
+I find the inherent challenges both intellectually stimulating and incredibly rewarding and I am excited to advance in this industry.
 I have recently graduated from Makers Academy where I deepened my understanding of software development principles and improved upon my self-taught skillset.
 During my time at Makers, I learned to produce quality test-driven code, engaged in pair-programming to work efficiently and effectively, and collaborated as part of teams to create working software that we could be proud of.

 ## 🛠 Projects